fomoweth/chainlink-resolver/README.md

 An asset will be registered at feed registration if it's not registered already.
 There is a max limit for number of assets that can be registered which is 255.

-The value of `_assetConfigs` is used for determining whether a common feed exists between a pair of assets.
+The value of `_assetConfigs` is used for determining whether a common feed exists between a pair of assets or not.

 ### [Bitmap.sol](https://github.com/fomoweth/chainlink-resolver/blob/main/src/types/Bitmap.sol)